hexapode/exampleBasedProgramming/README.md

-# Introduction to mutators
+# Introduction to learners

-Mutator are a new kind of function.
+learners are a new kind of function.
-Instead of describing code logic, you describe expected use cases. ('rules')
+Instead of describing code logic, you describe expected use cases ('rules') and the learners learn how to resolve it.

 ## examples

-A 'function' that take 2 variables in parameters and add them with a space
+A learner that take 2 variables in parameters and add them with a space

-    mutator addSpaceBeetweenWords() {
+    learner addSpaceBeetweenWords() {
       ("hello", "world") => "hello world";
     }

-A function that extract a date from a timestamp
+A learner that extract a date from a timestamp

-    mutator yearFromTimeStamp() {
+    learner yearFromTimeStamp() {
       (1435326791790) => 2015;
       (1435295687790) => 2014;
     }

-A function that remove odd numbers from array
+A learner that remove odd numbers from array

-    mutator removeOddNumber() {
+    learner removeOddNumber() {
       ([0,1,2,3,4,5,6,7,8,9]) => [0,2,4,6,8];
     }